fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 # Security

-Like most things in RTP, the data in can be personal identifying information.
+Like most things in RTP, the data can be personal identifying information.
 For example, the Hand2 type of data when generated by tracking a persons hand might identify that user.